SRTP-for-AD/SRTP-for-AD.github.io/README.md

 * **team members**:

-    * Heyuan Xiao: The student leader of out group, form School of Physical Science and Technology, Southwest Jiaotong University (SWJTU)
+    * Heyuan Xiao: The student leader of our group, form School of Physical Science and Technology, Southwest Jiaotong University (SWJTU)

     * Yuhan Li: student from School of Computing and Artificial Intelligence, SWJTU